BugSplat-Git/bugsplat-unreal/README.md

 // Helpful Image Here //

 If you would like to add BugSplat after a build has been packaged, select 'Add to Local Ini'.
 You will be prompted to provide the location of your packaged build.
-Note that you will need to repeat this step for every instance of your packaged game.
+Note that you will need to repeat this step for every instance of your packaged game if you did not add your configuration settings to the Global Ini.

 // Helpful Image Here //